74. Don't try to change people ... it doesn't work!

 Connection Skill & Action Step: Don’t try to change other people

 Trying to change other people by lecturing or telling is not only ineffective, it also can damage relationships.
-It can convey, “I don’t like/value/accept you as you are” or even, “there’s something wrong with you.”
-This erodes the trust and respect that is essential to healthy relationships.
+It can convey, “I don’t like/value/accept you as you are” or even, “you’re not good enough.”
+This erodes the trust and respect that’s essential to healthy relationships.

 So, what do we do if we’re a supervisor, manager, or parent, trying to coach behavior change?
 Or when a friend or partner’s behavior has a negative impact on us?